-4110:16 Federal Laws and Guidelines
+4110:23 Federal Laws and Guidelines

 The Federal Fair Labor Standards Act of 1938, as amended, defines the exempt employee as an "employee employed in a bona fide executive, administrative, or professional capacity (including any employee employed in the capacity of academic administrative personnel or teachers in elementary or secondary schools.)"
-The following is provided to aid the employer in differentiating between hour-time and salaried personnel for remuneration purposes.
+29 U.S.C. $\S213(a)(1)$ The following is provided to aid the employer in differentiating between hour-time and salaried personnel for remuneration purposes.
+Where applicable, state law may contain additional requirements.